Critically Acclaimed: New Novel 'THE REMEMBERING: Of Leather & Stone' Receives Rave Reviews From Readers' Favorite

 - Cornelius Collins

-MILFORD, MA, UNITED STATES, November 21, 2024 /EINPresswire / -- Readers' Favorite, one of the largest and most respected book review and award contest platforms on the Internet, has recently published three glowing reviews of Charles Paul Collins' novel, THE REMEMBERING: Of Leather & Stone.
-The historical fiction novel, available now on Amazon, has received critical praise from Readers' Favorite Reviewers, who describe it as "an essential read for fans of historical fiction."
+BOSTON, MA, UNITED STATES, November 26, 2024 /EINPresswire / -- Readers' Favorite , one of the largest and most respected book review and award contest platforms on the Internet, has recently published three, 5-star reviews of Charles Paul Collins' new novel, THE REMEMBERING: Of Leather & Stone.
+The historical fiction novel, available on Amazon Books in America, Canada , and Australia , has received critical praise from Readers' Favorite Reviewers, who describe it as "an essential read for fans of historical fiction."

 In his review, Andy Hutchings praises Collins' writing style, stating "Charles Paul Collins' prose is simply beautiful, faithfully recreating the world of his ancestors with an attention to detail and insight that often feels like pure poetry, turning words on the page into something I could see, hear, and smell in my mind's eye" Hutchings goes on to say that THE REMEMBERING: Of Leather & Stone "is an essential read for fans of historical fiction, painstakingly researched and effortlessly stunning in the sweeping tale it tells of generations trying to achieve the peace and prosperity that they were promised by the new world."